 - In the bowl of a stand mixer, combine butter and sugar using the paddle attachment.

 - Add the eggs, lemon zest, and lemon juice.
-Beat on medium speed until incorporated.
+Beat on medium speed until well incorporated.

 - Then add the sour cream, milk, and vanilla extract.
 Mix on medium speed.